 Percona Server has implemented variable which can be used for enforcing the use of a specific storage engine.

 NO_ENGINE_SUBSTITUTION is disabled and the table will be created anyway using the enforced engine (this is consistent with the default MySQL way of creating the default storage engine if other engines aren’t available unless

 enforce_storage_engine with engine that isn’t available, system will not start.

 This variable is not case sensitive.

-For general inquiries, please send us your question and someone will contact you.
+For general inquiries about our open source software and database management tools, please send us your question and someone will contact you.